awk Programs

 handle the job of doing the field splitting.

-function is more complicated than set_fieldlist
+The set_charlist function is more complicated than set_fieldlist.

-The idea here is to use gawk
+The idea here is to use gawk's FIELDWIDTHS variable

 (see section Reading Fixed-width Data),